 Better in the company of friends

-Unlike some spirits which were designed to be consumed neat, gin is meant to be mixed.
-It takes care to mix as the gin itself is full of botanical flavours but it’s also what adds complexity to the drink.
-It’s kinda like that fun friend you always want at your party as you know they’ll be good for a laugh and liven things up.
+Unlike some spirits, which were designed to be consumed neat, gin is meant to be mixed.
+It takes care to mix as the gin itself is full of botanical flavours, but it’s also what adds complexity to the drink.
+It’s kinda of like that fun friend you always want at your party as you know they’ll be good for a laugh and liven things up.
 Thanks, Gin!

 Why is gin best friends with tonic?

-Far more than for just drinking, the quinine which is found in tonic water was first used by British soldiers stationed in India as an antimalarial, it was a powder derived from cinchona bark (also known as “fever tree”).
-Its taste was considered and unpleasant though without a good pour of sweet botanical gin!
+Far more than for just drinking, the quinine, which is found in tonic water, was first used by British soldiers stationed in India as an antimalarial; it was a powder derived from cinchona bark (also known as “fever tree”).
+Its taste was considered unpleasant, though, without a good pour of sweet botanical gin!

 But does gin still have other friends?